 All students must have passports that will be valid for at least 3 months beyond the end of the program.
 Applying for and receiving a US passport will take at least 4-8 weeks.
 If you have not provided the LIU Global Admissions Office with a photocopy of your passport (opened to the information photo page) please mail, fax or attach as an e-mail attachment as soon as possible!

 Apply for tourist visas.
 Do not apply for student visa(s).
-Visas for Taiwan, Thailand, and India should be secured in advance of departure.
+Visas for Thailand and India should be secured in advance of departure.
+US citizens can enter Taiwan without a visa.
+They will be granted a stay of 90 days upon arrival.
 US citizens can obtain a visa for Turkey at the point of entry to the country.
 Note that countries vary in when they initiate the beginning date of your visa period.
 India begins the visa time period upon granting the visa.
 Thus, if you obtain a 6-month visa for India July 1st it terminates 6 months from that date, which can be a big problem if it expires while you are there.
 Keep this in mind when applying for your Indian tourist visa.
 The Thai tourist visa period begins at the date of entry.
 You are advised to contact the Consular offices closest to you for specific information regarding what steps to take and how much time to allow to ensure that you receive your visas in time.
 Citizens of countries other than the US should check visa requirements for their nationality for all the countries visited.
+See the CRC section of the following page for more information: http://liu.edu/Global/StudentLife/Registration/Visa.
+See the VISA FAQ here.

 PHOTOCOPIES OF DOCUMENTS